Amédée E. Forget: Family

 Amédée Emmanuel Forget married October 1876, Henriette Drolet, daughter of Lieutenant-Colonel C. J. R Drolet, and a descendant of François Jarret de Verchères.
 She was born at Saint-Hyacinthe, Canada East, September 29, 1853.
 She was educated at l'Institut des Sœurs des Saints Noms de Jésus et de Ville Marie, Hochelaga.
 The couple travelled in 1877 to Battleford, North-West Territories, when Mr Forget was appointed to an official position.
 When the seat of Government was transferred to Regina in 1882, the couple moved there.
 The couple moved to Winnipeg in 1895, when Mr. Forget was appointed Indian commissioner.
 The couple moved to Government House, Regina, when Mr Forget was appointed lieutenant-governor of the North-West Territories in October 1898.
 The couple received and entertained the Duke and Duchess of Cornwall in 1901.

-Madame Forget served as honorary president of the Imperial Order of the Daughters of the Empire and of the National Council of Women.
+Madame Forget served as honorary president of the Imperial Order Daughters of the Empire and of the National Council of Women.
 She volunteered with the Victorian Order of Nurses and the Aberdeen Association.
 She served as president and treasurer of the committee to erect a statue to Queen Victoria.